sdercolin/vlabeler/README.md

 - Mac (Apple Silicon or Intel) (.dmg)
 - Ubuntu (.deb)

-For other linux os you may have to build it by yourself.
+For other types of Linux os, you may have to build it by yourself.

 ### For macOS users